-If the answers to any of the above questions are yes, employees must be directed to return home and contact a health care provider.
-Please document the employee’s name and date of request to leave building and why.
+If the answers to any of the questions are yes, employees/students/visitors must be directed to return home and contact a health care provider.

-If temperature is 100 degrees or above, employee is to be sent home and asked to contact their health care provider.
-Please document employee’s name and date of request to leave building.
+If temperature is 100.0° or above, employee is to be sent home and asked to contact their health care provider.

-All students prior to arriving and entering a school will have a daily temperature check and complete the screening questionnaire (mentioned above) on a weekly basis.
+All students prior to entering a school will have a daily temperature check and complete the health screening questionnaire (mentioned above).
 There will be multiple avenues of the screening process.
-The screening process will be confidential and not be used as a basis to exclude students from school.
+The screening process will be confidential.
 The screening data will be collected and maintained for the required retention period.

 Temperature screening protocols:

 - Staff assigned to supervise students who are waiting their turn

 - Masks are required to be worn in school buildings and on school grounds.

 - Training for staff members who perform temperature screenings